mtumilowicz/java11-concurrency-thread-local/README.md

 instance is accessible; after a thread goes away, all of its copies of thread-local instances are subject to garbage collection (unless other references to these copies exist).

+* Conceptually, you can think of a `ThreadLocal<T>` as holding a `Map<Thread,T>` that stores the thread-specific values, though this is not how it is actually implemented.
+* The thread-specific values are stored in the `Thread` object itself; when the thread terminates, the thread-specific values can be garbage collected.
+* `@Transational` in Spring (or in general - transaction management) is a good example of using `ThreadLocal` as the entity manager and the connection are both bound to the current thread using `ThreadLocal` variables - This is convenient in that it reduces the need to pass execution context information into every method.
+* Like global variables, thread-local variables can detract from reusability and introduce hidden couplings among classes, and should therefore be used with care.

 # project description
 * `ThreadId` assigns id to thread.